moniika21/motd-template/README.md

 See `man neofetch` to see all distributions logo available.

-I used some weird algorithms to [shrink](https://codegolf.stackexchange.com/questions/241412/shrink-ascii-art) the previous ascii arts to have a fair height logo.
+I used weird algorithms to [shrink](https://codegolf.stackexchange.com/questions/241412/shrink-ascii-art) the previous ascii arts to have a fair height logo.

 If you want to generate others distribution names with the same police that I used, you'll need the `figlet` command.